 This album is not one of my very favorite Lightfoot albums because, although he achieves a sound reminiscent of a live performance, it doesn't match the passion of a Lightfoot concert.
 Perhaps that is the weakness here.
 He could reproduce the sound of a live performance in a studio, but not the inspiration he draws from his audience.
 I guess we'll all just have to go see him in concert to get both.

-Originally written January 27, 1999
+Originally written January 27, 1999.
+Updated occasionally.

 IT infrastructure advisory and support services / Web sites / online stores by Valerie Magee of

-Visit my other music-related sites and stores: Huxtable, Christensen & Hood, Chad Mitchell Trio, David Rea, Robin Batteau (Hosting & Email List), Rob Carlson & Benefit Street (Website, Email List, Store), Modern Man (store only; Rob is also the author of The Palatine Ship),
+More music and musicians: Steve Gillette's Songwriter Website, Rick Dougherty, Huxtable, Christensen & Hood, Chad Mitchell Trio (hosting, maillng list, store), David Rea, Robin Batteau (Hosting & Email List), Rob Carlson & Benefit Street (Hosting, Email List, Store), Modern Man (store only; Rob is also the author of The Palatine Ship),

-Steve Goodman Biography, The Brothers Four (Store & Email List), Bob Gibson (Ski Songs), Steve Gillette & Cindy Mangsen (Cat Tales (Cat Songs), Steve Gillette's The Man), Bob Warren,
+Steve Goodman Biography, The Brothers Four, Steve Gillette & Cindy Mangsen (Cat Tales (Cat Songs), Steve Gillette's The Man), Fourtold, Bob Warren,

-World Folk Music Association (store), Hamilton Camp, Michael Jerling, Mike Quick, Cathy Cowette, Spare Parts (Waltz Sheet Music, Civil War Music, Tango Music, English Country Dance Music,
+World Folk Music Association (hosting, store), Hamilton Camp, Bob Gibson - Yes I See, Michael Jerling, Michael Jerling's Fool's Hill Music, Mike Quick, Doug Irving, Cathy Cowette, Spare Parts (Waltz Sheet Music, Civil War Music, Tango Music, English Country Dance Music,